ddev/ddev-contrib/docker-compose-services/typo3-solr/README.md

 At this point you should have the core_en core populated with an index.

-Visit http://<project>.ddev.site:8983/solr to use the Solr admin dashboard.
+Visit `http://<project>.ddev.site:8983/solr` to use the Solr admin dashboard.
 If you visit the "Core Admin" and choose "core_en" to see statistics about indexed documents, etc.

 Now revisit the [EXT:Solr docs](https://docs.typo3.org/p/apache-solr-for-typo3/solr/master/en-us/Index.html)  for help with specific configuration, including templating for quality indexing, etc.

 When everything is working, consider enabling the `- solrdata:/var/solr` line in .ddev/docker-compose.solr.yaml so you'll have persistent Solr data.
+If the docker volume accidentally already had data in it, then stop the project and delete the volume with `docker rm ddev-<project>_solrdata` before you restart.